By

 process.

-on some space ship floor by now.
-He was still sitting on the sofa in the
+ship floor by now.
+He was still sitting on the sofa in the drawing room.

-And the sofa WAS still in the drawing room.
+The sofa WAS still in the drawing room.
 He could see it.
-But at the
+But at the same

-same time, he could see another place.
-It was a lot like he had done with
+time, he could see another place.
+It was a lot like he had done with the

-the Parish Hall, earlier, calling up the memory of the same building in
+Parish Hall, earlier, calling up the memory of the same building in 1969.

-1969. but that had been easy.
-The building itself still had the memory
+But that had been easy.
+The building itself still had the memory of the

-And this wasn’t Sean and Collette’s bungalow in the old days.
+Besides, this wasn’t Sean and Collette’s bungalow in the old

+days.
 This was another place entirely, in another part of the world.
-A long
+A

 “Ok,” he said.
 “This is probably my fault.
 I’ve